pwtail/readme/README.md

 The idea was born during my [discussion](https://github.com/balrogproject/rfc/issues/3) with @zzzeek about the use of greenlets in sqlalchemy.
-I actually was defending the idea that greenlets are harmful, and can only be used as a temporary solution on the way to porting from sync to async API.
+I actually was defending the idea that greenlets are harmful, and can only be used as a temporary solution on the way of porting from sync to async API.
 Then I changed my mind.

 **The name**